bmeurant/technical-docs/software-architecture/clean-code.md

     }
 }
 ```
-This `registerUser` method is doing too much: validation, password hashing, database saving, and sending emails.
+This `registerUser` method is doing too much: validation, password hashing, [[software-architecture/databases/|database]] saving, and sending emails.
 This makes it hard to test and maintain.

 ```java
 // Good: Responsibilities are split into small, focused classes and files.